mugambijavan/DriveConnect/README.md

-# Build and Deploy a Modern Next.js 13 Application | React, Next JS 13, TypeScript, Tailwind CSS
 ![Car Showcase](https://i.ibb.co/GxvFJDZ/Thumbnail.png)

 ## Introduction
-The demand for Next.js 13 applications peaked!
-Now is the perfect time to build a state-of-the-art modern application that leverages all of the latest and greatest of what Next 13 has to offer, leveraging features such as server-side rendering and the app router.
+The demand for Next.js  applications peaked!
+Now is the perfect time to build a state-of-the-art modern application that leverages all of the latest and greatest of what Next js has to offer, leveraging features such as server-side rendering and the app router.

+Still gonna have to work on my API keys

 Alongside building this application, you'll also learn how to:
 - Use Next.js 13 App Router and Server Side Rendering